-The Corporation is an integrated, regulated electric utility operating in the southern interior of British Columbia ("BC"), serving approximately 185,400 customers directly and indirectly, focusing on the safe delivery of reliable and cost effective electricity.
-The Corporation's business includes four hydroelectric generating plants, approximately 7,300 kilometers of transmission and distribution power lines, and a historical peak demand of 777 megawatts.
+The Corporation is an integrated, regulated electric utility operating in the southern interior of British Columbia ("BC"), serving approximately 188,500 customers directly and indirectly, focusing on the safe delivery of reliable and cost effective electricity.
+The Corporation's business includes four hydroelectric generating plants, approximately 7,300 kilometers of transmission and distribution power lines, and a historical peak demand of 835 megawatts, which occurred during the fourth quarter of 2022.

-The Corporation is regulated by the British Columbia Utilities Commission ("BCUC").
+The Corporation is regulated by the BCUC.
 Pursuant to the Utilities Commission Act (British Columbia), the BCUC regulates such matters as rates, construction plans, and financing.

-The Corporation is an indirect, wholly-owned subsidiary of Fortis, a leader in the North American regulated electric and natural gas utility industry.
+The Corporation is an indirect, wholly owned subsidiary of Fortis, a leader in the North American regulated electric and natural gas utility industry.
 Fortis shares are listed on both the Toronto Stock Exchange and the New York Stock Exchange.